 Why Groupon grew so quickly

-Instead, Groupon focused on creating relationships directly with affiliates.
+Instead, Groupon focused on creating relationships directly with its affiliates.

-Key takeaway: Unlike most marketing channels, you only pay per transaction with affiliate marketing.
-In other words, you only spend money when you make money, which makes it easier for small businesses who are cash constrained to grow.
+Key takeaway: Unlike with most marketing channels, you only pay per transaction with affiliate marketing.
+In other words, you only spend money when you make money, which makes it easier for small businesses who are cash-constrained to grow.

 What it looks like to be a daily deal affiliate

-When these deals are relevant to your audience you share it.
+When these deals are relevant to your audience, you share them.
 Obviously, you include your unique affiliate links and watch the money pour in.

-Now, you probably won’t be able to retire off of this income…but it’s not chump change either.
-You can stuff it away for that trip to Las Vegas or your kids’ college education.
+Now, you probably won’t be able to retire on this income, but it’s not chump change either.
+You can put it away for that trip to Las Vegas or your kids’ college education.

 Key takeaway: It’s easy for anyone to become an affiliate.
-Because of Twitter, Facebook, and for the social web you don’t have to own a website to be an affiliate.
+Because of Twitter, Facebook and the social web at large, you don’t have to own a website to be an affiliate.

-Groupon knew that if you made things hard for affiliates they wouldn’t promote your company.
-So they made things really simple by giving you banners for you to place on your websites or blogs.
-The beautiful thing about their banners is that they changed with the deal of the day.
+Groupon knew that if it made things hard for its affiliates, the affiliates wouldn’t promote the company.
+So it made things really simple by giving its affiliates banners for them to place on their websites or blogs.
+The beautiful thing about the banners is that they changed with the deal of the day.

 Can you see why joining Groupon’s affiliate program would be attractive?
 That’s why Groupon took off.

 Key takeaway: If you make things hard for your affiliates, no one will want to promote your program.
-In addition to that you have to be creative as people have banner blindness.
-Groupon did this by showing new deals in their ads each day and by making them targeted to each website visitor.
+In addition to that, you have to be creative as people have banner blindness.
+Groupon did this by showing new deals in its ads each day and by making them targeted to each website visitor.

 How to develop great relationships with affiliates

-I’ve found that in my own experience and the experience of my client’s that there is huge value in creating relationships with the right affiliates.
+I’ve found that in my own experience and the experience of my clients, there is huge value in creating relationships with the right affiliates.

 But how do you find those relationships?

-- Bloggers – Approach some individual bloggers who are aligned with your product and industry and ask them if they would be interested in being an affiliate.
+- Bloggers – Approach individual bloggers who are aligned with your product and industry and ask them if they would be interested in being affiliates.
 And don’t just target big-name bloggers.
-A hundred mid-to-small range bloggers can drive as much quality traffic…if not more…to your site as the big ones can.
+A hundred mid-to-small range bloggers can drive as much quality traffic, if not more, to your site as the big ones can.